 |Weight||100kg (15st 10lb)|

-Whenever Billy Twelvetrees, a Gloucester newcomer from Leicester Tigers this season, makes his debut for a team, the impression has been as striking as his unusual surname.
-It was re-enforced by a stunning try on his first England appearance in the 38-18 win over Scotland in the Calcutta Cup match at Twickenham in February 2013.
-He also started the next match against Ireland in Dublin and played off the bench against Italy and Wales.
+Whenever Billy Twelvetrees, a Gloucester newcomer from Leicester Tigers two seasons ago, makes his debut for a team, the impression is as striking as his unusual surname.
+This was reinforced by a stunning try on his first England appearance in the 38-18 Calcutta Cup win over Scotland at Twickenham in February 2013.

 Billy did not figure in a national age group representative side and was a newcomer to the England Saxons 2010-11 squad, having made only 11 Aviva Premiership appearances, a total he had expanded to 64, with 296 points, by the end of last season.

 Rewinding the clock further, he produced a four-try display when first appearing for Bedford Blues against Manchester in 2008-09, the season when his 18 tries made him joint leading scorer in the Championship with Nottingham’s David Jackson.

-Ten days later, he extended his sequence of successful place kicks for Tigers to 16 with six penalties and more ‘man of the match’ kudos in the 18-13 Premiership victory over Harlequins at Welford Road.
-Chichester-born Billy played for Pulborough from U5-U10 levels with twin brothers Joseph and Matthew and Jonathan, the eldest sibling.
+Ten days later, he extended his sequence of successful place kicks for Tigers to 16 with six penalties and more “man of the match” kudos in the 18-13 Premiership victory over Harlequins at Welford Road.
+Chichester-born Billy played for Pulborough from U5-U10 levels with twin brothers Joseph and Matthew and Jonathan, the eldest Twelvetrees sibling.

 Billy continued: “Our mum Beverly was the driving force behind it all, really.”
-His dad Kevin is still a busy man, watching Joe and Matt play at Pulborough, Jon at Guildford and Billy at Gloucester.”
+His dad Kevin has been a busy man, watching Joe and Matt play at Pulborough, Jon at Guildford and Billy at Gloucester.

-He was educated at Wisborough Green Primary and the Weald Secondary School in Billingshurst, West Sussex also played for Haywards Heath, Leicester Lions and on a dual registration with Nottingham.
-In January 2012, he agreed to join Gloucester Rugby on a two-year contract starting in 2012-13, having completed a double distinction by the end of last season.
+He was educated at Wisborough Green Primary and the Weald Secondary School in Billingshurst, West Sussex and also played for Haywards Heath, Leicester Lions and on a dual registration with Nottingham.
+In January 2012, he agreed to join Gloucester Rugby on a two-year contract starting in 2012-13, having completed a double distinction by the end of the previous season.